duke-jamf/scripts/README.md

 This will display one of three results: "missing", "outdated", or "current".
 This is handy for determining when it is time to build and deploy an updated package.

+## Examples

+See the [Automate repo](https://github.com/duke-jamf/automate) for an example of using these scripts together with the definitions.

 ## Troubleshooting